-Tho' Jenny the Fair I often had mow'd, Another may reap the harvest I sow'd, Then open the Gates and let me go free, She's ken me no more to bonny Dundee.
+o' Jenny the Fair I often had mow'd, other may reap the harvest I sow'd, hen open the Gates and let me go free, he's ken me no more to bonny Dundee.

-Her Daddy would have me to make her my Bride,

-But have and to hold I ne'er could endure;

-From bonny Dundee this Day I will ride,

-It being a place not safe and secure:

-Then Jenny farewel my Joy and my dear,

-With Sword in my Hand the passage I'se clear;

-Then open the Gates and let me go free,

-For Ise gang no more to Bonny Dundee.
+Daddy would have me to make her my Bride, ut have and to hold I ne'er could endure; m bonny Dundee this Day I will ride, t being a place not safe and secure: en Jenny sarewel my Joy and my dear, th Sword in my Hand the passage I'se clear; then open the Gates and let me go free, for Ise gang no more to bonny Dundee.

-My Father he is a muckle good Leard,
+Father he is a muckle good Leard,

 My Mother a Lady bonny and gay;

-Then while I have strength to handle a Sweard,
+hen while I have strength to handle a Sweard,

-The Parson's request Ise never obey:
+The Parson's request lie never obey:

-Then Sawny my Man be thou of my Mind,
+hen Sawny my Man be thou of my Mind,

-In bonny Dundee we'se ne'er be confin'd,
+bonny Dundee we'se ne'er be confin'd,

-The Gates we will force to set ourselves free,
+The Gates we will force to set our selves free,

 And never come more to bonny Dundee.

-The Sawny reply'd Ise never refuse,
+en Sawny reply'd Ise never refuse,

 To fight for a Leard so valiant and bold;

-While I have a drop of Blood for to lose,
+hile I have a drop of Blood for to lose,

 E'er any fickle Loon shall keep us in hold:

-This Sweard in my Hand I'll valiantly weild,
+is Sweard in my Hand I'll valiantly weild,

-And fight by your side to kill or be kill'd,
+d fight by your side to kill or be kill'd,

-For forcing the Gates and set ourselves free,
+For forcing the Gates and set our selves free,

-And so bid adieu to bonny Dundee.

-With Sweard ready drawn they rid to the Gate, Where being denied an Entrance thro'

-The Master and Man they fought at that rate,

-That some ran away, and others they slew:

-Thus Fockey the Leard and Sawny the Man,

-They valiantly fought as Highlanders can,

-In spight of the Loons they set themselves free,

-And so bid adieu to bonny Dundee.
+And so bid adien to bonny Dundee.

+where being denied an Entrance thro' e Master and Man they fought at that rate, That some ran away, and others they slew: us Jockey the Leard and Sawny the Man, ey valiantly fought as Highlanders can, in spight of the Loons they set themselves free, and so bid adien to bonny Dundee.

-A SONG.
-Sung by Mr. Dogget.
+A SONG Sung by Mr. Dogget.